 Ease of use is the one area where the Playbar wasn't at the front of the class.
 It earned an average score of 6 out of 10 in a metric with scores ranging from 4 to 9.

 Also, any music you stream to the playbar must go through the Sonos App.
-This means you'll have to sign into your Pandora, Amazon Music, and YouTube Red accounts within the Sonos App.
+This means you'll have to sign into your Pandora, Amazon Music, and Spotify accounts within the Sonos App.
 This only needs to be done once, so it's not too much of a hassle.
 However, it doesn't mean that visitors will have download the Sonos App if they want to play music from their devices on the Playbar.
-This wifi system may sound a bit clunkier than a simple Bluetooth connection, but it does have some advantages.
-First off, once you start streaming music it is technically streaming straight to the Playbar from your wifi, and not going through your phone.
+This WiFi system may sound a bit clunkier than a simple Bluetooth connection, but it does have some advantages.
+First off, once you start streaming music it is technically streaming straight to the Playbar from your WiFi, and not going through your phone.
 This means the music won't be interrupted every time you get a notification on your phone.
 Also, if you decide to get more Sonos speakers for your house, you can easily control all of them from a single device.

 The Playbar was one of the better performers in our sound customization testing, missing the top score by just a single point.

 The Sonos app offers a basic EQ panel that allows adjustment of the bass, treble, and balance.
 It also offers a few unique preset sound modes.
 Night Mode keeps things like dialogue at a normal volume, but reduces the volume of loud noises and very low bass.
 This allows you to watch TV at night without disturbing your neighbors.
 If you're always having trouble understanding what people are saying you can turn on Speech Enhancement.
 This boosts the frequencies that are generally associated with the human voice so you can always hear what people are saying, even if you're watching an action movie where the sound editor made all the explosions a bit too loud.